 Read on to discover a few of my top tips explaining how you can reap all the rewards of using a VA service and avoiding a few critical pitfalls.

-Let’s start from the part in the process where you have chosen a VA company, been assigned your fab VA, and you’re about to speak to them/email them for the very first time with your requirements.
+Let’s start from the part in the process where you have chosen a VA company, been assigned your fab VA, and you’re about to speak to them for the very first time with your requirements.
 Before you dial the number, remember that your new VA is coming into this cold.

 This early communication process is enhanced with clarity, honesty, and a degree of trust.
 You need to share your leadership/management weaknesses and strengths as well as your expectations and list of tasks.

-Emails are an excellent but rather time-consuming method of communication, so instead of spending your precious minutes tip-tap-typing away to get in touch with your VA; we suggest using a super quick form of communication such as WhatsApp, which will allow you to keep your VA in the loop with regular voice messages.
+Emails are an excellent but rather time-consuming method of communication, so instead of spending your precious minutes tip-tap-typing away to get in touch with your VA; we suggest using a super quick form of communication such as WhatsApp, Voxer or Viber, which will allow you to keep your VA in the loop with regular voice messages.

 One example of how you might use this is when you come out of a meeting.
-Simply send your VA a voice message covering what was agreed, and what you need to do.
-You may find they come back and say 'oh well I can do that for you' or 'Let me get you started by doing XYZ'.
+Simply send your VA a voice message via the app covering what was agreed, and what you need to do.
+You may find they come back and say 'oh well I can do that for you' or 'let me get you started by doing XYZ'.

 In addition to kissing goodbye to a whole host of tasks that have been leaching your time and energy (not to mention preventing you from being able to push forward and grow your business), a good VA can help you streamline entire business systems with the use of fit-for-purpose automation tools.